nielsberglund/nielsblogsource/content/posts/2019-11-20-fix-polybase-in-sql-server-2019-developers-edition.md

 tags:
   - SQL Server 2019
   - Polybase
-description: How to fix PolyBase not working out of the box in SQL Server 2019 Developer edition.
+description: How to fix PolyBase not working out of the box, in SQL Server 2019 Developer edition.
 keywords:
   - SQL Server 2019
   - Polybase